Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Experiments

 \textbf{Revisiting source-only and oracle models.} Here we address \ul{P1: Improperly constructed source-only and oracle models, leading to overestimation of performance gains}.
 The goal of DAOD is to develop adaptation techniques that use unlabeled target-domain data to improve target-domain performance.
 Thus, in order to properly isolate \textit{adaptation-specific} techniques, \textbf{any technique that does not need target-domain data to run should also be used by source-only and oracle models}.
 This means that source-only and oracle models should also utilize the same strong augmentations and EMA updates as DAOD methods.

 In \cref{fig:baseline_oracle} we illustrate the resulting source-only and oracle models, and show that including these components significantly improves both source-only and oracle model performance (+7.2 and +2.6 AP50 on Foggy Cityscapes, respectively).
 This has significant implications for DAOD research: because source-only and oracle models have not been constructed with equivalent components, performance gains stemming from better generalization have until now been \textit{misattributed} to DAOD.
 With properly constructed source-only and oracle models, the gains from DAOD are much more modest (see \cref{fig:sota}).
+Note that for clarity we compare all methods in \cref{fig:fig1} and \cref{fig:sota} against a single source-only and oracle model, however it would be more appropriate to compare each method to its own bespoke source-only and oracle models that use the same training components; see \cref{sec:method-specific} for the full comparison.

 \textbf{Fixed training settings.} Prior work has used inconsistent backbones and image sizes, making head-to-head comparisons less fair.
 Using ALDI we instead compare using the same training settings, offering a fair comparison.
 As a starting point we utilize reasonably modern settings likely to be used by a practitioner: the Cityscapes defaults in the Detectron2 codebase.
-All methods in our comparisons, including source-only and oracle models, utilize ResNet-50~\citep{ren2015faster} backbones with FPN~\citep{lin2017feature}, COCO~\citep{lin2014microsoft} pre-training, and an image size of 1024px on the shortest side.
+All methods in our comparisons, including source-only and oracle models, utilize Faster R-CNN architectures with ResNet-50~\citep{ren2015faster} backbones with FPN~\citep{lin2017feature}, COCO~\citep{lin2014microsoft} pre-training, and an image size of 1024px on the shortest side.
 See \cref{appendix:experiment_settings} for more details.